Countries and Paper Topics

-Northwestern Law students started conducting ITP research in 1999.
-Since that time, we have researched on six continents, in more than 40 countries and averaged participation of 100-125 students each year.
-ITP has produced well over 200 research papers on various legal issues.
-Some of the countries visited and topics researched are listed below.
+The first ITP course took place in 1999.
+Since that time, we have visited 50 countries, on six continents, and have produced hundreds of papers on various legal issues.
+Some of these countries and paper topics are provided below.

 Argentina